q3k/chubby75/doc/hardware.md

 The board seems to have no exposed JTAG pins.
 However, there are marked test pads / vias on the front of the board, underneat silkscreen, to the top-right of the FPGA.

+See [Getting Started](getting_started/getting_started.md) for detailed instructions on how to wire up the JTAG interface.

 SPI Flash
 ---------